Raynes/laser/README.md

 ### Selectors and transformers.

 Selectors and transformers are both just functions.
-All the ones we've are just functions that return functions.
+All the ones we've shown are just functions that return functions that take nodes and return a node or a seq of nodes.
 Let's take a look at how the `element=` selector is defined.

 ```clojure
 (defn element=